 Chemical Characteristics and Therapeutic Potentials of Aloe vera

 Background: Aloe vera belongs to the family Liliaceae and genus Aloe with a survival rate of up to 50 years under satisfactory conditions.
 It has been used since >5000 years to cure many kinds of human diseases.
 This plant is also used for ornamental purposes as an indoor potted plant.
-Aloe vera finds applications in allopathic and homeopathic medicine.
+Aloe vera finds various applications in allopathic and homeopathic medicine.

 Objectives: Current review was generated to evaluate the chemical characteristics and therapeutic potential of Aloe vera.